jeras/TCB/doc/TCB.md

 ##### Alignment width

-Alignment width `ALW` defines what kind of data alignments are supported.
+Alignment width `ALN` defines what kind of data alignments are supported.
 The values can be between `0` (no alignment requirements) and `clog2(BEN)` (full alignment is required).
 Only this two values are documented,